 The remainder of the article is structured as follows.
 In Section \ref{sec:rel}, related work in neuropsychology and deep-learning is discussed.
 In Section \ref{sec:bg}, an explanation is given of the architecture of FlowNetS (see Fig. \ref{fig:archflownet}).
-In Section \ref{sec:gabfit}, the responses of filters in the \texttt{c6} layer of this network to translating wave patterns are studied, and compared to translational Gabor filters.
-Subsequently, Section \ref{sec:dilrot} discusses the response of \texttt{c6} filters to dilating and rotating waves.
+In Section \ref{sec:gabfit}, the network's neural responses to translating wave patterns are studied, and compared to translational Gabor filters.
+Subsequently, Section \ref{sec:dilrot} discusses the response of neurons to dilating and rotating waves.
 In Section \ref{sec:ap}, it is studied how FlowNetS resolves the aperture problem.
 Finally, the results of this work are discussed in Section \ref{sec:dis}, and conclusions are drawn in Section \ref{sec:conc}.